-RESOLUTION NO. 2021-XX - A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ADOPTING A MITIGATED NEGATIVE DECLARATION, INCLUDING ANALYSIS OF THE POTENTIAL ENVIRONMENTAL EFFECTS OF THE PROJECT, PROJECT DESIGN FEATURES, STANDARD CONDITIONS, MITIGATION MEASURES AND MITIGATION MONITORING AND REPORTING PROGRAM FOR THE HUB FULLERTON STUDENT-ORIENTED HOUSING PROJECT ON A 3.55-ACRE PROPERTY LOCATED ON THE NORTHEAST CORNER OF CHAPMAN AND COMMONWEALTH AVENUES a.
-OPTION 1 (PROJECT) - 420 UNITS (1,251 BEDS) WITH 338 TOTAL RESIDENTIAL SPACES AND 38 RETAIL SPACES
+RESOLUTION NO. 2022-XX - A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ADOPTING A MITIGATED NEGATIVE DECLARATION, INCLUDING ANALYSIS OF THE POTENTIAL ENVIRONMENTAL EFFECTS OF THE PROJECT, PROJECT DESIGN FEATURES, STANDARD CONDITIONS, MITIGATION MEASURES AND MITIGATION MONITORING AND REPORTING PROGRAM FOR THE HUB FULLERTON STUDENT-ORIENTED HOUSING PROJECT ON A 3.55-ACRE PROPERTY LOCATED ON THE NORTHEAST CORNER OF CHAPMAN AND COMMONWEALTH AVENUES

-RESOLUTION NO. 2021-XX - A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, APPROVING A MAJOR SITE PLAN FOR A b.
-OPTION 2 (ALTERNATIVE PROJECT) - 377 UNITS (1,108 BEDS) WITH A 548 TOTAL RESIDENTIAL SPACES

-STUDENT-ORIENTED HOUSING PROJECT WITH 12,438 SQUARE FEET OF GROUND FLOOR COMMERCIAL SPACE ON A 3.55-ACRE PROPERTY LOCATED ON THE NORTHEAST CORNER OF CHAPMAN AND COMMONWEALTH AVENUES AND INCLUDING
+RESOLUTION NO. 2022-XX - A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, APPROVING A MAJOR SITE PLAN FOR A STUDENT-ORIENTED HOUSING PROJECT OF UP TO 377 UNITS (1,103 BEDS) WITH 12,438 SQUARE FEET OF GROUND FLOOR COMMERCIAL SPACE ON A 3.55-ACRE PROPERTY LOCATED ON THE NORTHEAST CORNER OF CHAPMAN AND COMMONWEALTH AVENUES